Dock jumping: History

 Splash Dogs was started in 2003.

 Ultimate Air Dogs was founded in 2005, by former Major League Baseball player Milt Wilcox.

 In 2008, UAD partnered with the United Kennel Club (UKC) which added dock jumping as a recognized UKC sport.

 In 2009, UKC also recognized competitions run by Splash Dogs.

 Dogs can get UKC titles by competing in dock distance or height jumping like they can in agility, obedience, weight pulling, and others.

-North American Diving Dogs was formed in 2014 and offers diving dog titles recognized by the American Kennel Club (AKC) and Canadian Kennel Club (CKC).
+North American Diving Dogs was founded by Debra Markwardt in 2014 and offers diving dog titles recognized by the American Kennel Club (AKC) and Canadian Kennel Club (CKC).